 This time around at Badland’s customer appreciation I met up with a bunch of H3 Hummers there.
-I met up with these guys for couple reasons.
-But the main reason I had showed up was because of my rock sliders.
+I met up with these guys for a couple of reasons.
+But the main reason I had shown up was because of my rock sliders.
 Rock sliders are similar to step bars but they much stronger because you literally need to be able to support the weight of the vehicle with them.
 Some people like to call them “rocker panel protection,” but think the jargon name “rock sliders” explain what their used for better.
-With a set of rock slider bolted to the vehicle you can bottom out the vehicle, pivot on trees, jack the vehicle up, and more without worry of damaging the area directly under the doors on the vehicle.
+With a set of rock slider bolted to the vehicle you can bottom out the vehicle, pivot on trees, jack the vehicle up, and more without the worry of damaging the area directly under the doors on the vehicle.

-The testing was a lot fun because I was purposely trying to bottom out and high center the Hummer.
-High centering is where the both the front and the rear tires are not touching the ground and the weight vehicle is being supported by the rock sliders.
+The testing was a lot of fun because I was purposely trying to bottom out and high center the Hummer.
+High centering is where both the front and the rear tires are not touching the ground and the weight vehicle is being supported by the rock sliders.
 The hummer basically looks like a turtle that cannot touch the ground.
 If you look closely at the photo attached to this post you’ll see that I’m bashing the rock sliders one way or another in each photo.

 I was surprised to find out that most of the H3 Hummers that I was wheeling with didn’t have a quality CB radio in their vehicles.
 The value of CB radio off-road is not a need, but a must.
 Going off-road is dangerous and there needs to be a safe way to communicate with all the drivers and passengers in the group quickly and easily.
-Trust me when I say that their many situations that can happen where as CB is the only answer.
-A cell phone doesn’t meet any of those key requirements and hand held CB radios haven’t ever performed good enough yet for me to recommend them.
+Trust me when I say that their many situations that can happen whereas CB is the only answer.
+A cell phone doesn’t meet any of those key requirements and handheld CB radios haven’t ever performed good enough yet for me to recommend them.

 - CB Radio – I highly recommend this one

 - Longer Shackles Level out the front end, and 35-inch tires – do this all at once